JoeJorgensen/Singularity-Crypto/README.md

 - Signal thresholds
 - UI settings

+## Trading Limitations

+- **Long-Only Trading**: This system only supports long positions (buy to open, sell to close) for cryptocurrencies
+- Cryptocurrency accounts at Alpaca are non-marginable and do not support short selling
+- All bearish signals are interpreted as exit signals for existing positions, not as short entry signals
+- Risk management and position sizing are optimized for long-only trading

 ## Disclaimer

 This trading bot is for educational purposes only.
 Use at your own risk.
 Always thoroughly test any trading strategy in a paper trading environment before using real funds.